yijinwang7/boundaryai-backend/README.md

 # Backend Implementation

 Generate a survey from a short description, store it in Postgres, and auto-fill the frontend.
 Same description ⇒ same survey (fetched from DB).
+Deployed URL: [boundaryai-backend.vercel.app](https://boundaryai-backend.vercel.app/)

 ---